Devon Partnership NHS Trust

 Devon Partnership NHS Trust is a mental health trust established in 2001.
-It commissions and delivers mental health, learning disability and neurodiversity services in Devon (excluding Plymouth), England.
+It commissions and delivers mental health, learning disability, neurodiversity, gender and children's community services across Devon (excluding Plymouth), the wider South West and nationally.

 History

 The North and East Devon Partnership NHS Trust was established in April 2001, before renaming to Devon Partnership NHS Trust in March 2002.

 In December 2016, the Trust announced that it had applied for planning permission to build a brand new, £5.5 million psychiatric intensive-care unit (PICU) in Exeter.
 Work on site started in November 2017, and was completed in January 2019.

 In March 2025, the Chadwell Centre in Paignton, which is owned by the Trust, was damaged by an arson attack.

 Services

 Some of the services provided by Devon Partnership include: